kenweechin/recipe-app/README.md

 ### **Player goals**

 * Create a simplistic and visual tempting yet flawless recipe app.
-* The purpose of the app is obvious when the user click landed on the main page.
+* The purpose of the app is obvious when the user lands on the main page.
 * Eye-catching landing image and description that suit the theme of the website.
-* All recipes created are shown in a page and can be navigated by just one click.
+* All recipes created are shown on a page and can be navigated with just one click.
 The page will show an overview of recipes created.
 * The details of the recipe can be viewed by clicking on the recipe card profile.
-* Each specific recipe profile consists of all neccessary data created by the author.
+* Each specific recipe profile consists of all necessary data created by the author.
-* Registered user can edit or delete their own recipe but not others.
+* Registered users can edit or delete their recipes but not others.
-* Non registered user do not have edit and delete button when browsing the recipe profile.
+* Non registered users do not have an edit and delete button when browsing the recipe profile.
-* Registered user can add recipes through add recipe link by just one click on the top navigation bar.
+* Registered users can add recipes through add recipe link with just one click on the top navigation bar.
-* All navigation links and input in add recipe page have relevant icons right beside it so all users can know what does the link/input do in a glance.
+* All navigation links and input in add recipe page have relevant icons right beside it so all users can know what does the link/input do at a glance.
 * All required inputs are marked with an asterisk symbol in red color.
 * Easy navigation between different pages without any broken link or page error.
 * Well-structured content created from programming that provides a user-friendly MEABOOK app.